stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

     * 3-5 Targets = {{ site.data.spell.fs }} if and only if you need to move and {{ site.data.talent.sop }} buff happens to be up and no {{ site.data.talent.if }} buffs remain
     * 6+ Targets = {{ site.data.spell.cl }} whenever possible
     * {{ site.data.talent.sop }} will also make you want to delay casting {{ site.data.talent.sk }} on 1-2 targets or 6+ targets in order to benefit from their combined effects.
-- Due to elements like {{ site.data.talent.ps }} and {{ site.data.talent.dre }} with its supporting talents you should continue to utilise {{ site.data.talent.lvs }} procs even if you end up facing multiple targets.
+- Due to elements like {{ site.data.talent.ps }} and {{ site.data.talent.dre }} with its supporting talents you should continue to utilize {{ site.data.talent.lvs }} procs even if you end up facing multiple targets.
 - {{ site.data.spell.eq }} replaces {{ site.data.talent.eb }} at 4 or more targets.
 - {{ site.data.talent.lmt }} is included for its raw damage, don't start to spread {{ site.data.spell.fs }} unless you have to move - in which case it remains a good movement global.